BroodLK/aa_bb/README.md

 Once you are satisfied with the configuration, you may explore the other configurations available, such as ticket tool configuration, recurring stats, and daily and optional messages.

-Okay, but now you want it to actually do the things, go to `Periodic Tasks` and **Enable** `BB run regular updates` That's it.
-Let the timer click over, and it will create any missing tasks and start the process.
+Okay, but now you want it to actually do the things, go to `Periodic Tasks` and **Run** `BB run regular updates`

+Once the task has run for the first time, it will post in the discord webhook when it has completed (about an hour) and will inform you to go back and enabled the tasks, you must enablkke `BB run regular updates` but the other tasks are based on your needs.

 # Features